Chan Chan

 Chan Chan is located in the mouth of the Moche Valley and was the capital of the historical empire of the Chimor from 900 to 1470, when they were defeated and incorporated into the Inca Empire.
-Chimor, a conquest state, developed from the Chimú culture which established itself along the Peruvian coast around 900 AD.
+Chimor, a conquest state, developed from the Chimú culture which established itself along the Peruvian coast around 900 CE.

 Chan Chan is in a particularly arid section of the coastal desert of northern Peru.
 Due to the lack of rain in this area, the major source of nonsalted water for Chan Chan is in the form of rivers carrying surface runoff from the Andes.
 This runoff allows for control of land and water through irrigation systems.